itz4blitz/react-screaming-architecture-boilerplate/README.md

 - Implement lazy loading for better performance
 - Write unit tests for critical functionality
 - Use TypeScript's type system to its full potential
-- Always use aliased imports for better maintainability
+- Always use absolute imports for better maintainability

 ## Dark Mode